AlexCharlton/hyperscene-chicken/README.md

     [procedure] (set-camera-view-angle!
 CAMERA ANGLE)

 Set the viewing angle of the perspective camera to `angle` degrees.
 This doesn’t have any effect on orthographic cameras.

+    [procedure] (set-camera-viewport-ratio!
+CAMERA WIDTH HEIGHT)

+Scale `CAMERA`’s viewport (its view frustum’s near plane) in the width and height direction by `WIDTH` and `HEIGHT`.
+The effects of the scaling persist after `resize-cameras` is called.
+This is equivalent to setting the `viewport-*-ratio` keywords of `make-camera`.

+    [procedure] (set-camera-viewport-dimensions!
+CAMERA WIDTH HEIGHT)

+Set `CAMERA`’s viewport (its view frustum’s near plane) dimensions to `WIDTH` and `HEIGHT`, and fixes these dimensions such that they will not be changed when `resize-cameras` is called.

+    [procedure] (set-camera-viewport-screen-position!
+CAMERA LEFT RIGHT BOTTOM TOP)

+Set the area of the screen that `CAMERA` renders to, defined by the rectangle of `LEFT`, `RIGHT`, `BOTTOM`, `TOP`.
+These default to the full screen, which is represented by values of `-1, 1, -1, 1`, respectively.

+    [procedure] (set-camera-viewport-offset!
+CAMERA X Y)

+Move `CAMERA`’s viewport (its view frustum’s near plane) by `(X, Y)` expressed as a fraction of the viewport’s width and height.
+This is generally only useful for a perspective projection, when lines should converge not to the middle of the screen, but to another point.
+Setting `x` to `0.5`, for example, moves the focal centre to the right edge of the viewport.

 #### Movement and rotation
     [procedure] (move-camera!
 CAMERA VECTOR)